shimondoodkin/node-inflow/README.md

-Async While example with break at the begining, probabaly less messy idea:
+Async While - while with break at the begining:

     inflow.while({},function(){
      if(!( while_condition )) return this.break();